ClickHouse/clickhouse-docs/docs/en/guides/developer/working-with-json/json-load-data.md

 in a JSON formatted file in S3.
 In order to do this:
 - Examine the file format by selecting one row using the S3 function
 - Create a table to store the data in ClickHouse
-- Insert one record to see the default JSON handling
-- Configure the importing of nested JSON and repeat the single record insert
+- Load a single row of nested JSON
 - Verify the correct storage of the nested JSON
 - Import the dataset from S3